 - Feature Layers—Choose the layers you want downloaded.
-This option supports CSV file and, when the layer is a feature service with sync enabled, file geodatabase and shapefile downloads.
+This option supports CSV file download and, when the layer is a feature service with sync enabled, file geodatabase and shapefile downloads.

-- Disable download—No data download is enabled with this option.
+- Disable download—No data download is enabled.

 - Under Report Settings, do any or all of the following: